zachgordon25/gitmd/README.md

 <hr>

-#### 2. Making a local folder, turning it into a git repo, pushing it up to Github
+#### 2. Making a local folder, turning it into a git repo, pushing it up to GitHub

 1. Navigate to the folder where you're keeping the files for this lesson.
 Likely, you just need to `cd ..` back to the `github_practice` folder's root.